Virtual Lab: Development and release

-Virtual Lab was created by game designer Megumi, a transgender woman, who operated under the pseudonym Nacoty when working on the project.
+Virtual Lab was created by anonymous video game designer Megumi, a transgender woman.
+Her employer, Game News Network, developed the game under the pseudonym Nacoty.
 She was approached by publisher J-Wing about developing a Virtual Boy game, and was given Virtual Boy specifications and development language to do so.
 She was given no instructions on the game's design, so she had the freedom to design it how she liked it.
 She only received the development equipment one week before the deadline.
 She spent her first day checking the equipment, and then 2-8 days were spent creating the game.

 Megumi found the Virtual Boy development kit easy to use, and was surprised by the Virtual Boy's discontinuation.
 When designing the character in the game's HUD, Megumi gave her large breasts, as she wanted this character to reflect her, particularly due to only being able to afford female hormones and not "very expensive surgical procedures."
 Megumi stated that the character was not envisioned as a teenager when she was designed, and that she was shocked to see the game's manual describe her as such.
 Upon completion of the ROM, it was delivered to J-Wing.
 She received no feedback on the game, which Megumi speculated was because J-Wing submitted the ROM to Nintendo right after receiving it.

 Virtual Lab was announced at E3 1995 under the working title Chiki Chiki Labo.
 The game was first showcased to the video game press and attendees at the 1995 Consumer Soft Group (CSG) trade show and later at Shoshinkai 1995.
 It was originally slated for a December 22, 1995 release by J-Wing in Japan, but was published on December 8 instead and was housed in an eight-megabit cartridge.
 J-Wing originally planned to give a gift to anyone who sent their password in, but this was ultimately scrapped.
 Due to being one of the last releases for Virtual Boy in Japan, coupled with J-Wing publishing it under a very limited run of copies to recoup investment after discovering Nintendo was planning to discontinue the platform, makes the game harder to find and more expensive than earlier releases.
 Virtual Lab became a rare collector's item that commands high prices on the secondary game collecting market, with Wired writer Chris Kohler noting its value went as high as $500 as of August 2010.
 Virtual Lab was Megumi's final game before leaving the industry.